-1. ENROLL by: (Your code will not work after this date.)

-VISIT the Experian Identity Wor to enroll:
+1. Ensure that you enroll by Your code will not work after this date.)
+2. Visit the Experian Identity Works website to enroll: 3.
+Provide your activation code:

-3. PROVIDE the Activation Code:

-If you have questions about the product, need assistance with identity restoration or would like an alternative to enrolling in Experian Identity Works online, please contact Experian's customer care team as proof of eligibility for the identity restoration services by Experian.
+If you have questions about the product, need assistance with Identity Restoration that arose as a result of this incident or would like an alternative to enrolling in Experian IdentityWorks online, please contact Experian's customer care team at .
+Be prepared to provide engagement number as proof of eligibility for the Identity Restoration services by Experian.

-ADDITIONAL DETAILS REGARDING YOUR 12-MONTH EXPERIAN IDENTITYWORKS CREDIT 3B MEMBERSHIP:
+ADDITIONAL DETAILS REGARDING YOUR 12-MONTH EXPERIAN IDENTITYWORKS MEMBERSHIP

-A credit card is not required for enrollment in Experian IdentityWorks Credit 3B.

-You can contact Experian immediately without needing to enroll in the product regarding any fraud issues.
-Identity Restoration specialists are available to help you address credit and non-credit related fraud.
+A credit card is not required for enrollment in Experian IdentityWorks.
+You can contact Experian immediately regarding any fraud issues, and have access to the following features once you enroll in Experian IdentityWorks:

-Once you enroll in Experian IdentityWorks, you will have access to the following additional features:

-- Experian credit report at signup: See what information is associated with your credit file.
-Daily credit reports are available for online members only.\ - Credit Monitoring: Actively monitors Experian, Equifax and Transunion files for indicators of fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - \$1 Million Identity Theft Insurance\\: Provides coverage for certain costs and unauthorized electronic fund transfers.
+- Experian Credit Report at Signup: See what information is associated with your credit file.
+Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian, Equifax and Transunion files for indicators of fraud - Identity Restoration: Identity Restoration specialists are available to help you address credit and non-credit related fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers.